temporalio/cli/docs/operator/namespace.md

 #### describe

-Describe a Namespace by name or Id.
+Describe a Namespace by its name or Id.

 **--address**
 host:port for Temporal frontend service